khoinguy3ndev/nihon-dictionary/README.md

 ## 🔧 Key Technical Highlights

 ### 1. **Smart Caching Strategy**
-- First searches local MySQL database
+- First searches local PostgreSQL database
 - Falls back to external APIs only if not found
 - Auto-caches new words for future requests
 - Reduces API calls and improves response time